rmt2bsc/business_domain_api/README.md

 **rmt2:**
 API for managing public web portal of the corporation which will serve as the gateway to other sub systems

+Ensure that the the following directories are created and populated as exected:
+1.  /tmp (for testing)
+2.  /AppServer (look in the project, web_server_configuration, under the location, src/main/resources/examples/web-server-setup/config-directory-structure, for sub-directories to include)